fedtti/tribute-page/README.md

 - [npm](https://www.npmjs.com/)
 - [Gulp](https://gulpjs.com/)

-Gulp CLI is required to run the preview site _and_ start the development environment.
+Gulp CLI is required to run the preview site _and/or_ to start the development environment.

 ```
 npm i -g gulp-cli